 - Be aware of ethical concerns and GDPR regulations, and help the leading team to implement and monitor the project for both.

 - Use documentation and tools to measure the success of the Project (such as questionnaires, databases regarding activity data, etc.) and implement the measures (including data input, collection, simple processing and visualisation).

-- Support the TechUP Project in creating documentation during the lifetime of the project, as well as for long term project sustainability, including assisting the team in sourcing and applying for new funding.
+- Support the TechUP Project in creating documentation during the lifetime of the project, as well as for project sustainability, including assisting with sourcing and applying for future funding.